Hong Kong warns removing U.S. special status is a 'double-edged sword'

 Protesters see the security legislation, along with a bill to criminalise disrespect for China’s national anthem, as Beijing’s latest attempt to tighten its control of the city.

-Australia, Britain, Canada and the United States are among the nations that have condemned the proposed security legislation.
+Australia, Britain, Canada and the United States are among the countries that have condemned the proposed security legislation.
 Japan said it was “seriously concerned”.

 Britain said it would give greater visa rights to British national overseas passport holders from Hong Kong unless China suspended its plans.

-Reporting by Sarah Wu and Marius Zaharia; Writing by Michael Perry and Robert Birsel; Editing by Stephen Coates and Clarence Fernandez
+Reporting by Sarah Wu and Marius Zaharia; Writing by Michael Perry and Robert Birsel; Editing by Stephen Coates, Clarence Fernandez & Simon Cameron-Moore